piyushrajyadav/alphaxine-erp-manual-/README.md

 - **Stay updated** - Check for system updates and new features regularly

 **📞 Need Additional Help?**
-If you have questions not covered in this manual, please contact your HR department or IT support team.
-We're here to help you succeed!
+If you have questions not covered in this manual, please contact piyush.yadav@alphaxine.com / 6306867316!

 ---